About K. Stoddard Hayes

 Other biographical details that might be relevant to my worldbuilding interests and the kind of stories I like to tell:

-I majored in Medieval History (Europe and the Middle East) at Smith College, where I also took a fair number of courses in medieval literature.
+I majored in Medieval History (Europe and the Middle East) at Smith College, where I also took courses in medieval literature (I still read Beowulf, the sagas, and the Arthurian romances for fun).
 No writing courses, though, because college writing classes at the time were limited to Freshman Composition and the Literary Short Story.
-I wish Jane Yolen had started teaching at Smith back then!
+I wish Jane Yolen had been teaching at Smith back then!

 I’m a bit of a language nerd, having been fluent in French, German and Spanish at different periods in my life; I also studied the history of English, and enough Latin to read a bit.

-I’m a third generation professional horsewoman (retired at the moment except for helping Gincy Self Bucklin promote her brilliant riding books and teaching methods).
-Now you know why horses are so important in Khasran.
+I’m also a third generation professional horsewoman (retired at the moment except for helping Gincy Self Bucklin promote her brilliant riding books and teaching methods).
+Now you know why horses are so important in Khasran and New Colorado.